ArtemiusI/House-Rule-Tweaks/README.md

 The Blade of Aihonen is an iconic weapon in the game with a tie to the plot.
 However, not all protagonists or parties may choose to be proficient in longswords.
 This component can change the blade into either a bastard sword or two-handed sword.

-## Frozen and Petrified Creatures Drop Items on Death
+## Frozen, Disintegrated and Petrified Creatures Drop Items when Shattered
-*Allows you to loot petrified and frozen enemies.*
+*Allows you to loot petrified, frozen and disintegrated enemies.*

-This tweak makes all creatures in the game drop their inventory on frozen or petrified death, to try and provide a workaround for losing valuable loot.
-This method may not be 100% foolproof due to a brief delay between a target being affected by status and the background effect forcing them to drop their inventory, so be wary of destroying petrified bodies too quickly.
+This tweak makes all creatures in the game drop their inventory on frozen, disintegrated or petrified death, to try and provide a workaround for losing valuable loot.
+As of a recently improved method of forcing drops, dropped items now work more reliable without a delay.

-## IWD-style Disintegrate
+## Low-level Charm spells e.g. Charm Person (or Mammal) no longer turn targets hostile after expiring
-*Uses the IWD mechanics for disintegration effects.*
+*Make low-level charm spells no longer turn their targets hostile.*

-This tweak alters all disintegration effects in Baldur's Gate to use the same mechanic as in Icewind Dale, which does not destroy equipment.
+Charm dialogue, especially in BG1, can be very entertaining.
+Unfortunately, since most charm effects are treated as hostile, targets will turn against you once their effects wear off, meaning most of this dialogue goes unnoticed.
+This component makes the weaker Charm spells, such as Charm Person, count as non-hostile, keeping NPCs friendly.

 ## Passive Trap Detection
 *Search for traps passively at a percentage chance while the detection mode is off.*